 With acute types of leukemia such as AML, bone marrow cells don't mature the way they're supposed to.
 These immature cells, often called blast cells, keep building up.

 You may hear other names for acute myeloid leukemia.
 Doctors may call it:

 - Acute non-lymphocytic leukemia

-Without treatment, AML can quickly be fatal.
-Because it's "acute," this type of leukemia can spread quickly to the blood and to other parts of the body such as the following organs:
+Without treatment, AML can quickly be life-threatening.
+Because it's "acute," this type of leukemia can spread quickly to the blood and to other parts of the body, such as the: